Menu

 You don’t need a main folder for every small topic.
 For example, you can make one folder for “Medical Records” and create subfolders within that category by month or year to keep your system orderly and uncluttered.

 Naming your files is a vital part of the filing organization process.
 Proper and consistent naming makes it simple for anyone in your company to quickly find a document.
+Make sure the file name makes sense and includes the most important information regarding what the document is or says.

 If you have essential paper-based documents that must be retained permanently, create a dedicated place within your filing system for those documents.
-Consider making electronic copies of the paper originals, or if you must keep the physical paper documents, store them in a secure location in your office in accordance with the structure of the digital system.
+Consider making electronic copies of the paper originals.
+Or, if you must keep the physical paper documents, store them in a secure location in your office in accordance with the structure of the digital system.

 Once your initial filing is complete, make sure your entire organization understands how the system works and how documents must be named, filed and stored going forward.
 Create a resource document that outlines all of your filing guidelines.
 Keep it in your files, and include training on your filing process as part of your onboarding process with new hires.